PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/020-primary-keys.md

 :::warning
 Smart contract interactions with the chain runtime can potentially be broken in a major chain upgrade.
 To mitigate this:

-- Use the [Upgradable Polymesh Ink Contract](/development/smart-contracts/#upgradable-polymesh-ink-contract) for native chain interactions
 - Implement a proxy pattern for contract upgrades
 - Test thoroughly before each network upgrade